Preserving our beaches

 This follows an ongoing effort to improve the public amenity and environmental care of Airforce and Broadwater beaches.

 The new rules will help Council rangers and National Parks and Wildlife Service officers better manage the beach for all users, and ensure the current environmental regulations are being honoured.

 Only four wheel drive registered vehicles are allowed access to and use of the approved vehicle beaches in the Richmond Valley Council area.
 Vehicles such as motor-bikes, three-wheeled tricycles, quad bikes and “dune buggies” are prohibited from Council’s beaches.
 Council may grant exemptions where there are exceptional or special circumstances, for example, to allow access to the beaches for persons with a disability.
 Such exemptions are subject to an application to Council and an annual permit.

 The following regulations and rules are to be complied with at all times while utilising the beaches within the Richmond Valley Council area:

 Motor vehicles and users are to comply with the Australian Road Rules at all times.

 - All persons driving motor vehicles must be licensed in accordance with the requirements of the Australian Road Rules.

 - Maximum speed

-Maximum speed of 30km/h applies.
-All vehicles are required to slow to a speed of not more than 15km/h when approaching horses, pedestrians, and Pied Oyster Catcher breeding areas.
-During the Pied Oyster Catcher breeding season these areas will be clearly sign-posted.
+Maximum speed of 20km/h applies.
+All vehicles are required to give way when approaching horses, pedestrians, and Pied Oyster Catcher breeding areas.
+During the Pied Oyster Catcher breeding season, these areas will be clearly signposted.